 Demonstrated competency and discernment as a supervisor/manager/staff leader

 Intermediate to advanced Microsoft Office skills, especially Excel and Word

 Demonstrated problem solving and analytical skills

-Strong written, digital and oral communication skills, including tact, diplomacy, and discretion
+Strong written, digital, and oral communication skills, including tact, diplomacy, and discretion

 Ability to work independently, professionally, and proactively with a high degree of reliability and accuracy

-Experience in an institution of higher education
+Experience in an R-1 academic institution

-Experience with UW systems
+Experience with UW systems, including Workday and MyFD

 Application Process: The application process for UW positions may include completion of a variety of online assessments to obtain additional information that will be used in the evaluation process.
 These assessments may include Work Authorization, Cover Letter and/or others.
 Any assessments that you need to complete will appear on your screen as soon as you select “Apply to this position”.
 Once you begin an assessment, it must be completed at that time; if you do not complete the assessment you will be prompted to do so the next time you access your “My Jobs” page.
 If you select to take it later, it will appear on your "My Jobs" page to take when you are ready.
 Please note that your application will not be reviewed, and you will not be considered for this position until all required assessments have been completed.